 Even though I had great success cleaning my stove burners and BBQ grills with ammonia, I was still skeptical about the oven because it was in such bad shape.
 I couldn’t have been more wrong!
 The yucky gunk literally wiped right off.
 I did have to rub over a few places more than once, there were two small spots that needed some scrubbing.
 This method won hands down!
 But the real test came when I decided to try method #2 on the still uncleaned half of my upper oven.
 I only cleaned half of it so I could have a picture for comparison.
 Out came the ammonia again, I was excited when I woke up the following morning to see how well it worked.
 Once again the ammonia came through!
 90% of the gunk was removed with one pass!
 I had a couple spots that needed 3-4 mins of scrubbing and I was DONE!

 I love having two sparkling clean ovens.
 Now that I know how easy it is, I will definitely clean them at least twice a year!
 A HUGE thank you to Life 123 and Cleverly Inspired for these great cleaning tips!

 - If you have a gas oven, turn off the pilot light, make sure it is out and the gas has been turned off.

 - Never mix ammonia with other strong cleaning agents, such as bleach or oven cleaners.

 Check out these great blogs we are linking with!
-Keeping it Simple Crafts, Artsy Fartsy Momma, Mad in Crafts, Craft-O-Maniac, Lines Across, Skip to my Lou, Sew Can Do, Sew Chatty, The Plaid and Paisley Kitchen, This Gal Cooks, Say Not Sweet Anne, Creating my Way to Success, Uncommon Designs, The Life of Jennifer Dawn, All She Cooks
+Keeping it Simple Crafts, Artsy Fartsy Momma, Mad in Crafts, Craft-O-Maniac, Lines Across, Sew Can Do, Sew Chatty, The Plaid and Paisley Kitchen, This Gal Cooks, Creating my Way to Success, Uncommon Designs, The Life of Jennifer Dawn, All She Cooks